| Crates.io | subprocess |

 .stdout_str();

-Provide some input to the command and read its output:
+Provide input data and capture output:

 let out = Exec::cmd("sort")